birdcw/bird-eprime/README.md

 ext: include the file extension (with .) here, if not already provided by attrib.

+autoSample(theList As List, fileID As String, Optional path As Variant, Optional ext As Variant)

+Searches E-recovery text file fileID for all previously sampled items of list object theList.
+Those items are all re-sampled

+Good for preventing items from getting sampled twice during a two session experiment.
+See my other script "recovery" for a more robust tool that can re-sample and a partially completed experiment for resuming using an incomplete E-recovery file.

+theList: Items from this list found in the recovery file are re-sampled.

+fileID e-recovery text file used to determine which items were previously sampled.

+path: optional path to fileID, if not provided in fileID.

+ext: optional extension (with .) for fileID, if not provided in fileID.

 blockListCopy(c As Context, theList As List, attrib As String, Optional prevLevels As Variant)

 This sequence can be used in a random stimulus selection, blocked recognition memory paradigm (study-test-study-test, etc. Where previously studied words are sampled along with new words during each test phase.). blockListCopy is called once during each study phase.
 Other uses might be possible with modification.